Skip to content

 • Click the button to create a new signal.

-• Click on an already defined signal to edit its configuration.
+• Click on the button beside a signal to edit its configuration.

 Layout

-Go to the Layout tab to view a visual representation of the message with all its signals.
+Click the button to view a visual representation of the message’s bit layout with all its signals.
 Each signal is displayed in a different color, with its length corresponding to its configured length (in bits).

 The first signal will start at (Byte, Bit) pair (0, 0) and go from right to left.